getodk/docs/odk2-src/scan-form-designer-intro.rst

 Once you have exported your completed form you can transfer the form template to the ODK Scan app and begin scanning paper forms.
 See the :doc:`scan-intro` documentation for more on those next steps.

-.. _scan-form-user-guide:
+.. _scan-form-architect-guide:

-ODK Scan Form Designer User Guide
+Deployment Architect Guide
 ---------------------------------------------

 .. toctree::